CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: METHODS

 \subsection{Model Optimization}

-Optimizing a joint SR-detection framework is challenging due to potential gradient conflicts between pixel-wise reconstruction and object-level recognition.
-We propose a detection-prioritized gradient routing strategy with a two-stage training schedule.
-Let $\theta_{\text{feat}}$, $\theta_{\text{det}}$, and $\theta_{\text{sr}}$ represent the shared encoder, detection head, and SR branch parameters, respectively.
+Optimizing CoLR-Det is challenging because dense restoration supervision and sparse detection supervision may introduce different optimization preferences.
+As shown in Fig.~\ref{fig:optimization}, we propose a Detection-Prioritized Two-Stage Optimization Strategy to improve SR--detection compatibility.
+Let $\theta_{\text{feat}}$, $\theta_{\text{det}}$, and $\theta_{\text{sr}}$ denote the parameters of the shared encoder, detection head, and SR branch, respectively.